 These ideas may be as familiar to you as your Labrador retriever.
 But considering that outside of employer-sponsored plans, many people save virtually nothing, our loyalty to these concepts should not waver.

 Stocks remain the best way to save for retirement, and there's no better time to begin than when they go on sale.
 If you don't have the fortitude to invest in individual stocks, choose mutual funds that do.

 There are a number of high-quality, low-cost managed funds that have done well.
 Sequoia (SEQUX) follows the tradition of buying excellent businesses at good prices that its founder William Ruane learned alongside Warren Buffett while studying under Benjamin Graham.
 Investing in Buffett's Berkshire Hathaway

 On the other hand, if you want to choose your own stocks, do so carefully so you can reap the rewards at retirement.
 Choosing consistent dividend payers like Procter & Gamble

 The smart bet

 Just as mutual funds may be a perfect substitute for buying stocks when you don't have the time or knowledge to research them on your own, a subscription to Rule Your Retirement may be the perfect substitute for hiring a financial advisor who may have conflicts of interest.
 You want to make sure your advisor isn't trying to sell you something that will fund his or her own retirement before ensuring your success.

 Steps you should take right now include making sure you're contributing at least as much to your 401(k) as necessary to earn any matching contributions from your employer.
 It's free money.
 Then take the next step and invest some money in an index fund.
-With the S&P 500 down 40% from its record highs, you'll be buying many more shares of the market when it's super cheap.
+With the S&P 500 still well off its record highs, you'll be buying many more shares of the market when it's super cheap.
 After that, you can begin your search for mutual funds like Sequoia to invest in, or individual stocks like the dividend payers above, which will pay you to wait for share prices to bounce back.